robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 * Jenkins converts them to scripts and checks that they run without errors.
 * When they break we make a decision.
 * When we find something good we produce an automated report.
-* When a report is liked we promote it to a page to our web app.
+* When a report is liked we create a new page in our web app.
 * We are climbing up the pyramid!

 ---